-Daniela Alulema is the research and administrative coordinator for the Center for Migration Studies (CMS).
+Daniela Alulema is the program director for the Center for Migration Studies (CMS).
 She previously served as CMS’s director of programs and was a full-time staff member at CMS for nearly eight years.
 In 2015, Ms. Alulema received her Master of Arts in the Urban Policy Analysis and Management Program at The New School.
 She obtained her bachelor’s degree in Accounting from Baruch College, CUNY in 2007.
 Ms. Alulema currently serves as a board member in the New York State Youth Leadership Council, where she also served as media and budgeting coordinator from 2009 to 2011.
 Originally from Quito, Ecuador, Ms. Alulema is fluent in Spanish and enjoys to travel.

 Robert Warren served as a demographer for 34 years with the United States Census Bureau and the former Immigration and Naturalization Service (INS).
 Mr. Warren served as Director of the INS’s Statistics Division from 1986 to 1995.
 One of his accomplishments at INS was to project accurate ranges of the number of unauthorized immigrants that would apply in each state under the Immigration Reform and Control Act of 1986 (IRCA).
 During his service, he also worked for three years with the staff of the Panel on Immigration Statistics of the National Academy of Sciences, which published the report, “Immigration Statistics: A Story of Neglect” co-edited with Daniel B. Levine and Kenneth Hill (National Academy Press, 1985).
 Mr. Warren retired from INS in January 2002.